 Genic and regulatory regions primarily associated with behavioural divergence

-Using the Ensembl Variant Effect Predictor (VEP), we found that the 4818 outlier SNPs identified as significantly differentiated between Choosy and Non-Choosy populations include 1390 novel variants and 3428 already known variants (71.1%).
+Using the Ensembl Variant Effect Predictor (VEP), we found that the 4818 outlier SNPs identified as significantly differentiated between Choosy and Non-Choosy populations include 1390 novel variants and 3428 already annotated variants in the Ensembl database (71.1%).
 Those outlier SNPs overlap 977 annotated genes, 2878 transcripts and 412 regulatory features (Table S6).
 Genic variants represent a majority of those outlier SNPs (54.03%), with 50.76% of intronic variants and the rest corresponding to exonic (1.31%) and UTRs (1.96%) variants (Table S6, Figure 2a).
-Coding consequences include 64% of synonymous variants, 32% of missense variants and 3% of stop-gained variants (respectively 0.48%, 0.24% and 0.02% of the total, Figure 2a).
+Protein-coding variants include 64% of synonymous variants, 32% of missense variants and 3% of stop-gained variants (respectively 0.48%, 0.24% and 0.02% of the total, Figure 2a).
 Non-genic variants are slightly less represented (45.97%) but include a large number of variants (32.91% of all outlier SNPs) potentially involved in gene regulation: down- and upstream variants as well as already known regulatory region variants (Table S6, Figure 2a).
 Only 13% of all outlier SNPs fall in intergenic regions.
-In comparison, consequences predicted on all SNPs (and not only outlier SNPs) in the dataset show fewer variants potentially involved in gene regulation (24%), fewer UTR variants (0.70%), fewer synonymous and missense variants (0.37% and 0.19% respectively) and 10 times less stop-gained variants (0.0022%).
+In comparison, predictions made on all SNPs (and not only outlier SNPs) in the dataset show fewer variants potentially involved in gene regulation (24%), fewer UTR variants (0.70%), fewer synonymous and missense variants (0.37% and 0.19% respectively) and 10 times less stop-gained variants (0.0022%).
 In contrast, they show more intergenic and intronic variants (16.15% and 57.62%, respectively).

 Olfactory and vomeronasal receptor genes as prime candidates